rsalmond/TIL/thatscool.md

 # Cool Things

+## March 2025

+[This music sampling breakdown](https://youtu.be/FpaoCUEhZJM) is one of the coolest things I've ever seen.
+It recreates classic tunes from their constituent parts in a fun hip shaking way!

 ## February 2025

 [GonzoPi](https://gonzopi.org/) is a DIY 3d printed hackable video camera with a custom storyteller-centric firmware that shoots and edits video, captures story structure and organizes shots into scenes and scenes into films.
 This is some true hacker shit.